davekilian/terracast/docs/architecture.md

 * A collaborative editor with real-time, CRDT-resolved edits and version history
 * Source data snapshots and version control

 Terrascale is designed to support a variety of user scenarios involving real-world data and measurements, including online operations and offline analysis, all on a single dataset.
-For example, a customer might use Terrascale to build realtime monitoring, visualization and alerting for autonomous vehicles, then analyze their operational data for trend insights.
-Others might use Terrascale to integrate satellite raster data with on-the-ground sensors data collected in real time via an IoT network, to feed online or offline analysis and monitoring.
-Terrascale is well suited for geographic analysis scenarios, but it is not a full GIS suite; however, its extensible programming model allows it to act as a potential basis for one.
+For example, a customer might use Terrascale to build realtime monitoring, visualization and alerting for autonomous vehicles, then run large-scale analysis to mine their operational data for trend insights.
+Others might use Terrascale to integrate satellite raster data with on-the-ground sensors data collected in real time via an IoT network, to feed online or offline analysis and/or monitoring.
+Terrascale is well suited for geographic analysis scenarios, but it is not a full GIS suite; however, its extensibility model allows it to act as a potential basis for one.

 Terrascale consists of the following software components: